Byram scores 2 in Sabres' 7-3 rout of Red Wings. Detroit drops its 6th straight

 Alex Tuch, JJ Peterka, Connor Clifton and Jeff Skinner also scored in an outing the Sabres led 4-1 through the first 15:29 and 7-2 after two periods.

-Ukko-Pekka Luukkonen stopped 21 shots to improve to 9-3-1 in his past 13, a stretch in which he's allowed a combined 28 goals.
+Ukko-Pekka Luukkonen stopped 21 shots to improve to 9-3-1 in his past 13 games.

-Lucas Raymond, Jake Walman and Ben Chiarot scored for the Red Wings.
-Detroit hasn't lost six straight in regulation since going 0-6 as part of an 0-8-1 stretch from Jan.
-12 to Feb.
-3, 2020.
+Lucas Raymond, Jake Walman and Ben Chiarot scored for the Red Wings, who's six-game skid immediately followed a six-game winning streak.

+''We're running out (of time), yes.
+Luckily, we've had some stretches in our season to keep us in this battle,'' coach Derek Lalonde said.

 Alex Lyon allowed four goals on 13 shots before being yanked for the second time in five starts.
 James Reimer mopped up and allowed three goals on 26 shots.